nicksakwa/RemWasteSkipRedesign-with-ReactJS/README.md

 # Hi there! 👋

-This GitHub repository provides a redesign of the REMWaste Skip Redesign with ReactJS Javascript library
+This GitHub repository provides a redesign of the Waste Management web app design with ReactJS Javascript library

-# REMWaste Skip Redesign with ReactJS
+# Waste Management design with ReactJS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).